mingyinus/CE514Project-3/README.md

 <br><b>•	List for the device mode (Refer to the light of the Photon)</b>
 Device mode: The device mode of the Photon can be obtained through the LED light on the module. ( https://docs.particle.io/guide/getting-started/modes/photon/)
-Table 1.
-Modes of the Photon
-	Color	Mode
-	Standard mode	Breathe cyan	Connect to the Internet; users can call functions or flash code Blink magenta	Update firmware or load an app
-	Blink green	Look for internet
-	Blink cyan	In the process of connecting to the cloud Breathe white	The WIFI is off
-	Blink blue	Listening mode: Input to connect the WIFI Breathe magenta	Safe mode: connects the Photon to the cloud, but does not run any application firmware.
-It is useful for 	troubleshooting
-	Trouble shooting mode	Breathe blue	WI-FI module is not connected to a network Breathe green	Photon is connected to a Wi-Fi network but not to the cloud Blink red	Exist errors with Photon

 <br><b>•	Some cloud functions</b>
 The full list of the Photon functions can be found: